overflowwebdesigns/midAmMailer/README.md

 ## How It Works

-1. The app uses Selenium to load the USGA scoring page in headless Chrome
+1. The app fetches live scoring data from the USGA's official API
-2. Waits for the leaderboard to load and locates Ronald Kelton's row
+2. Parses the JSON response to find Ronald Kelton's current standings
-3. Extracts the current score and holes completed
+3. Extracts the score (to par) and holes completed
 4. Compares to the previously stored score
 5. If changed, sends an email to `phonenumber@vtext.com` (Verizon's SMS gateway)
 6. Updates the stored score for future comparisons